Kampen - Room for the river

 Kamper sturgeon (near junction 41)

-On the east side of the river you can see a large fish on the water in the summer months, just in front of the station.
-This is the famous Kamper sturgeon.
-A fish up to six meters long and equipped with a bell.
-Once intended as a main course for the bishop who would delight Kampen with a working visit in the 17th century, but just when the cook wanted to fillet the sturgeon, the bishop turned out to be unable to attend.
-The chance that they would ever catch such a big fish again was very small.
-The people of Kampen therefore decided to put a silver bell on the sturgeon and throw it back into the IJssel.
-They hoped they could hear where he was.
-Sadly, they never heard from him again!
+On the east side of the river, in the summer months, just in front of the station, you can see a large fish on the water.
+This is the famous Kampen sturgeon.
+A fish of no less than six meters long and equipped with a bell.
+Once intended as a main course for the bishop who would delight Kampen with a working visit in the 17th century, but just when the cook wanted to fillet the sturgeon, the bishop appeared to be prevented.
+The chance that they would ever catch such a large fish again was very small.
+The Kampen residents therefore decided to put a silver bell around the sturgeon and throw it back into the IJssel.
+In this way they hoped that they would be able to hear where it was.
+Unfortunately, they never heard from it again!

 Route offered by: Isala IJsseldelta